 - Follow us on social media.
 We have active Facebook, Twitter, YouTube and Flickr channels

 Under Proposition 71, CIRM can accept donations of "additional revenue and real and personal property [including cash], including, but not limited to gifts, royalties, interest, and appropriations that may be used to supplement annual research grant funding and the operations of the institute."
-To implement this section, the ICOC has adopted a policy and procedure on the acceptance of donated real and personally property.
+To implement this section, our governing board has adopted a policy and procedure on the acceptance of donated real and personal property.

 Find Out More: